Maintain Smooth Operations by Assuring Vital Business Services

 Not all business services are of equal importance to modern organizations.
 Those with the greatest effect on vital areas like employee productivity and customer experience are viewed as more critical than those with lesser impact on the business, and rightfully so – when they’re not up and running, it hurts the bottom line.

-The Optanix Platform’s Business Impact Monitoring feature enables you to prioritize issues based on their impact to your business by mapping underlying infrastructure, systems and applications to business functions.
+OTPX’s Business Impact Monitoring (BIM) feature enables you to prioritize issues based on their impact to your business by mapping underlying infrastructure, systems and applications to business functions.
 This allows IT ops teams to focus on fixing the most impactful issues first and to communicate to business leaders and users in terms they understand.

 Ensure Service Availability with Business Impacting Monitoring